 A representative who lacks confidence won’t do themselves any favours and certainly won’t do those they represent any favours.
 It’s critical that time is put into building confidence.
 They need to feel confident to speak at a meeting and confident to speak to people they don’t necessarily know.

-Equally a staff representative can’t sit on a committee and discuss the businesses strategy if he/she has had no training in how to understand or comment on business strategy.
+Equally an employee representative can’t sit on a committee and discuss the businesses strategy if he/she has had no training in how to understand or comment on business strategy.
 Some reps also need training in understanding how to read and understand Company Accounts and reports (finance for non finance people).
 Similarly a rep involved in a TUPE or redundancy process needs to understand what the law does and does not allow and what their role in the process should be.

 Reps need to understand how their role is different from that of any Trade union representatives they have met.
 They need to have a basic level of understanding of the law around consultation in the UK.
 They need to understand what their role is if they support an individual at a formal meeting.
 They need to understand how change impacts people and how they can support during change.
 They need to understand what consultation actually is and how that’s different from negotiation.